 What do I need to bring?

 All on campus study-bedrooms are furnished with a bed, chair, desk, wardrobe, bookshelf space and a noticeboard.
-All on campus accommodation has a sink unit (except West Downs Modular accommodation), En-Suite study rooms have their own WC, shower and sink unit.
+All on campus accommodation has a sink unit.
+En-Suite study rooms have their own WC, shower and sink unit.

 Students are required to provide their own bedding including sheets, pillows, pillowcases and duvet, duvet cover or blankets.